your one stop a-z crypto Encyclopedia

 Escrow - An escrow is a legal way to control and protect financial assets.
 An escrow occurs where 2 parties engage a 3rd party (a guarantor) to hold an asset on their behalf.
 Once in escrow, the asset cannot legally be moved, sold, traded or otherwise without the consent of all 3 parties.

 Ethereum - Released in 2015, Ethereum is currently the number 2 crypto currency behind Bitcoin (by market cap).
 It was created by Vitalik Buterin for the purpose of providing developers the tools to create decentralized applications (DApps) and smart contracts.
+Ethereum base tokens are known as ERC20 tokens and is the power behind DeFi.

 Exchange - Exchanges are a business that allow their customers to buy, sell, store and trade their crypto currency online.
 There are some pretty amazing features out there if you know which exchanges to look at.
 Visit my Exchanges page for further information on how exchanges work and what special offers you can enjoy.